tvl83/MNPCoin-PolisCore/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to Polis Core.

-General Polis questions and/or support requests and are best directed to the [Dashpay Reddit](https://www.reddit.com/r/polispay/).
+General Polis questions and/or support requests and are best directed to the [Polispay Reddit](https://www.reddit.com/r/polispay/).

 To report critical security issues, email infosec@polis.org instead of creating Github issues.